koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling misalignment.md

 > [!info] If the AI is not trained on data claiming "AIs do _X_", then the AI is less likely to "believe" that AIs do _X_.

+Data concerns
-By default, we'd lose out on a bit of high-quality data, the model would know less about the filtered areas, and the model would be worse at continuing existing alignment reasoning.
+: By default, we'd lose out on a bit of high-quality data, the model would know less about the filtered areas, and the model would be worse at continuing existing alignment reasoning.
 Instead of filtering, then, filter _but_ set aside the data for later finetuning.

+How can we selectively filter content within a document?
-One thorny question is what to do about papers or webpages which include some doomy speculation and some unrelated and valuable technical material.
+: What do we do about papers or webpages which include some doomy speculation and some unrelated and valuable technical material?
 I think that chucking the whole document would be a waste.
 If we just naively expunge the doomy speculation, then the rest of the document makes less sense.
 That means that the AI will learn to infer what was said anyhow.
 Possibly there's an elegant filtering-based workaround.
 Thankfully, though, [conditional pretraining](#conditional-pretraining) solves this problem.

+How thorough do we have to be?
-Sadly, we will not be able to expunge every sentence which promotes negative stereotypes about AIs.
+: Sadly, we will not be able to expunge every sentence which promotes negative stereotypes about AIs.
 If some datapoints slip by, then the filtering might not work well.
 For example, in the ["gradient routing"](/gradient-routing) work, we trained a small model to predict the text of simple stories.
 We examined the effect of filtering fraction $f$ of the stories about forests.
 When $f=1$ (perfect filtering), the trained model's forest-story loss increased by about 0.37 nats.
 However, when $f=.9$ (90% filtered), the trained model's loss only increased by about 0.09 nats.
 Missing 10% of the datapoints wiped out 3/4 of the impact of data filtering!

+---

 Overall, data filtering is the obvious first step.
 Filtering is simple and probably at least a little effective.
 However, filtering might be hard to iterate on, filtering makes the model know less about the filtered subjects, and filtering might not even be effective without nearly perfect coverage.